Max: The Curse of Brotherhood

-Max: The Curse of Brotherhood is a puzzle-platform video game developed by Press Play for Xbox One, Microsoft Windows, Xbox 360, Nintendo Switch and later on PlayStation 4.
+Max: The Curse of Brotherhood is a puzzle-platform video game developed by Press Play and published by Microsoft Studios.
+It was originally released in 2014 for Xbox One, Microsoft Windows, Xbox 360, Nintendo Switch and later on PlayStation 4.
 The game was announced during Microsoft's E3 2013 press event.
 It is a sequel to Press Play's previous work, the 2010 game Max & the Magic Marker.
+A sequel was planned but cancelled following the closure of Press Play in 2016.

 Story

 Max, the protagonist of Max & the Magic Marker, arrives home from school one day and finds his younger brother Felix playing in his room and smashing his beloved toys.
 Being annoyed by his little brother Max searches online on the search engine website "Giggle" (a parody of Google) for a way to get rid of Felix.
 He immediately stumbles upon a spell which promises to make his brother disappear.
 Inadvertently reading the spell out loud opens up a mysterious portal from which a giant claw emerges and kidnaps his little brother Felix.
 Realizing the consequences of his actions, Max jumps without hesitation into the portal to rescue Felix and enters a magical and hostile world controlled by the evil lord Mustacho and his henchmen.